Benoît Richaud: Competitive career

-Richaud was a former student Boucher-Zazoui (a school in Lyon).
+Richaud was a former student of Boucher-Zazoui (a school in Lyon).
 He competed for France throughout his career.
 His first ice dancing partner was Scarlett Rouzet.

 From 2005 to 2007, he skated with Élodie Brouiller.
 They competed at two World Junior Championships, placing 13th in 2006 and 7th in 2007.
 Brouiller/Richaud won two medals on the ISU Junior Grand Prix series and qualified for the JGP Final in 2006.
 They ended their partnership in 2007.

 Subsequently, Richaud partnered with Canada's Terra Findlay in November 2007.
 During the 2008–2009 season, they placed 10th at the World Junior Championships.
 Their partnership concluded at the end of the season.